-Before quarantine, my husband and I had a running babysitter every Friday night.
-It was something we both looked forward to each week — knowing that come 6pm Friday, we would be on the way to one of our favorite restaurants for an amazing dinner, followed by a concert or a party with friends.
-I’d have my outfit planned and do my makeup with a glass of wine in hand, giddy that we were able to take off our ‘mom and dad’ hats for a night and spend some quality time together laughing and connecting, just us.
-It was the best way to round out the week, and I can’t wait for the day that we both feel comfortable and ready to call up a sitter and hit the town.
-(I miss you, Austin!)
+Before the fateful month of March 2020, my husband and I had a running babysitter every Friday night.
+It was something we both looked forward to each week.
+We knew that come Friday evening, we would be on our way to one of our favorite restaurants for an amazing dinner, followed by a concert or a party with friends.
+I’d have my outfit planned and do my makeup with a glass of wine in hand, giddy that we were able to take off our ‘mom and dad’ hats for a night.
+I’d spend the entire week looking forward to this quality time together, laughing and connecting, just the two of us.
+It was the best way to transition into the weekend and to connect one-on-one in a way that felt impossible during the week.
+Needless to say, things have changed, and our same date night ideas require a refresh.
+If you’re looking for a little inspo, look no further.
+Keep scrolling for special dates that’ll shake things up.

 “Connection can happen no matter what stage your relationship is in, whether married, newly dating, long distance, and everything else in between.
-Since physical connection isn’t an option for some couples at the moment, the focus should be on deepening your emotional intimacy,” he says.
+Since physical connection isn’t an option for some couples at the moment, the focus should be on deepening your emotional intimacy,” Dr. Henry notes.

-Whether you’re socially distant from your partner right now or not, you still want to remind yourself why you’re together, support one another, and try to create good vibes and happy memories as much as possible.
-Throughout the quarantine, I’ve realized that date night doesn’t just need to be one night during the week that we devote to one another.
-It’s been fun to play with different ideas for what date night can look like, and I think we’ve actually surprised ourselves at how much fun we’ve had at home together, and how invigorated our relationship feels as a result of getting creative and changing up our usual norm.
+For you and your partner, it’s important to remind yourself why you’re together, support one another, and try to create good vibes and happy memories as much as possible.
+Throughout quarantine, I’ve realized that date night doesn’t just need to be one night during the week that we devote to one another.
+It’s been fun to play with different ideas for what date night can look like, and we’ve actually surprised ourselves with how much fun we’ve had at home together.
+Plus, we’ve invigorated our relationship as a result of getting creative and changing up our norm.

-Scroll on for some exciting ways to spice up your dates at home with your partner.
-While my husband and I haven’t tried all of these (yet), we are up for anything to distract ourselves from the reality that this is now our our 8th week (??) in a row at the house.
+Read on for 23 exciting ways to spice up your dates with your partner.
+While my husband and I haven’t tried all of these (yet), at this point, we’re up for anything.
 Have any fun ideas of your own to add to the list?
 Leave them in the comments!
-We’re all in this together.

 Set up a backyard picnic.